Skip to main content

 • Proof-carrying distribution — cogs ship as .cog archives containing VBC plus optional proof certificates; validators can recheck without re-parsing Verum source.

-Why dual-backend SMT?
+Why capability-routed SMT?

 Why three CBGR tiers?